Good God, mash ups are fucking great, aren’t they?

 “The good news is your dates are here.” he barks to a group of stunned sorority girls who utter a wary “What’s the bad news?” in retort.
 “They’re dead!” is Cameron’s callow and supercool reply.

-Dekker isn’t afraid to let his horror geek flag fly, not only naming most of his characters after his fright flick contemporaries (Carpenter, Cronenburg, Raimi) but also throws in an honest-to-God Dick Miller cameo.
-Dekker also knows his way around a cool horror movie image too with Chris and Cynthia, both in formal dress, wielding a shotgun and a flame thrower respectively, blasting and burning their way through a gang of skull splitting gouls being nothing short of a God damn vision of pure excellence; not to mention some of the hardcore cranial devastation that this film unloads on you at regular intervals ticks that gorehound box with a nice big splat.
+Dekker isn’t afraid to let his horror geek flag fly, not only naming most of his characters after his fright flick contemporaries (Carpenter, Cronenberg, Raimi) but also throws in an honest-to-God Dick Miller cameo.
+Dekker also knows his way around a cool horror movie image too with Chris and Cynthia, both in formal dress, wielding a shotgun and a flame thrower respectively, blasting and burning their way through a gang of skull splitting ghouls being nothing short of a God damn vision of pure excellence; not to mention some of the hardcore cranial devastation that this film unloads on you at regular intervals ticks that gorehound box with a nice big splat.

 A kickass teen gore comedy that really deserves to be brought up as frequently as other such horror-romps such as The Lost Boys NOTC is very, very smart about being very, very silly and has it’s own underground legacy to be proud of – the parasites from James Gunn’s Slither are essentially the same thing whereas Night’s wrigglers also hark back to the creatures from David Cronenberg’s Shivers.